Qatar urges a Gaza ceasefire after 'positive response' from Hamas

 “If we get to a deal, it shouldn’t be expected that it would be instantaneously implemented,” al-Ansari said.
 “We’re not there yet.”

-That cautious assessment came a day after the foreign minister of Egypt, another mediator, said they were were pushing for a phased deal and noted that Qatar's prime minister had joined the talks between Hamas leaders and Arab mediators.
+That cautious assessment came a day after the foreign minister of Egypt, the other Arab country mediating the talks, said they were were pushing for a phased deal and noted that Qatar's prime minister had joined negotiations between Hamas leaders and Arab mediators.

 Witkoff has been invited to rejoin the talks, Egyptian Foreign Minister Badr Abdelatty told The Associated Press.
 Witkoff pulled out of negotiations less than a month ago, accusing Hamas of not acting in good faith.